DeveloperCielo/developercielo.github.io/_i18n/en/_posts/edi/2020-05-13-edi-extrato-eletronico.md

    * Inclusion of the FINANCIAL RESERVE item in the FINANCIAL CONCEPTS topic
 * Version: 15.8 – New update rules in the demonstration of releases related to Receivables Negotiations
    * Inclusion of the item New update rules in the statement of entries related to Receivables Negotiations in the topic CONCILIATION THROUGH ELECTRONIC STATEMENT.
+* Version: 15.8.1 – Update on the demonstration rules of posting types related to receivable negotiations
+	* Update on the topic Update on the demonstration rules of posting types related to receivable negotiations in the section CONCILIATION THROUGH THE ELECTRONIC STATEMENT.
+For the information filled in position 526 to 540 of Record Type E, a new code will be presented to add the reconciliation key for updates to the receivable negotiation posting types.
+* Version: 15.9 – Addition of new fields for Pix transaction demonstration
+	* Inclusion of the NSU/DOC field with 8 positions (positions 62 to 67 will continue to be filled)
+	* Identifier of scheduled transfer for Pix sales
+	* Inclusion of new identification fields for Pix transactions the e-commerce sales channel (TID and Order/Reference Code)
+	* Increase in the size of Record Type 8 from 250 to 400 positions
+	* Inclusion of the Scheduled transfer service for Pix transactions item in the topic RECONCILIATION THROUGH THE ELECTRONIC STATEMENT

+The manual also highlighted additional information about the fields **Posting types, Payment method, Batch number, Adjustment code, and data type in the Bank agency field**.

 # Introduction